About

 • A series of memos about facial recognition in law enforcement from the perspective of NIST, and a presentation at a simulated Congressional roundtable,

-• A series of memos about a current controversy regarding essential facilities in the Oregon Coast's tsunami zone,
+• A series of memos about a controversy regarding essential facilities in the Oregon Coast's tsunami zone,

 • A case study on the organizational and political causes of the 2005 Jilin Petrochemical Plant explosions, and